DavidRandallPeters/UnrealEngine/UE4_007_Labyrinth1E_GetAndSet.md

 <br>

-As you continually pitch and roll, the *Floor* Actor becomes offset around its *yaw* (Z-axis)..
-It gradually creeps around and we don't want that because it'll mess up the synchronous between the orientation of our mouse-pad and the game-board.
+As you continually pitch and roll, the *Floor* Actor becomes offset around its *yaw*..
+It gradually creeps around the *Z-axis* and we don't want that because it'll mess up the synchronous between the orientation of our mouse-pad and the game-board - resulting in awkward gameplay.